zeek/zeek/scripts/base/bif/plugins/Bro_HTTP.events.bif.zeek.rst

-   A common idiom for using this event is to first *reassemble* the data at the scripting layer by concatenating it to a successively growing string; and only perform further content analysis once the corresponding :bro:id:`http_end_entity` event has been raised.
+   A common idiom for using this event is to first *reassemble* the data at the scripting layer by concatenating it to a successively growing string; and only perform further content analysis once the corresponding :zeek:id:`http_end_entity` event has been raised.
 Note, however, that doing so can be quite expensive for HTTP tranders.
 At the very least, one should impose an upper size limit on how much data is being buffered.